Liamm02/Inverted_Index/README.md

 3-
 ## Running the code
-*Python 3 and nltk is required to run the code*
+*Python 3, nltk and jason is required to run the code*

 Ensure all the files from the repo are present in the same directory.